niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 ## Setting up expectations for your Master&#39;s degree ##

-A Master&#39;s program in a top university with many wonderful computer scientists and teachers is an incredible opportunity.
+A Master&#39;s program in a top department with many wonderful computer scientists and teachers is an incredible opportunity.
 Aim big.
 Set yourselves a high standard for learning excellence.
 Note this is different from setting a goal of 4.0 GPA.

 ### 1. It is not only what you learn now that matters.
 Learning how to learn matters much more. ###

 You will learn many CS concepts, algorithms, techniques, computational ways to solve problems, design aspects etc. But what you learn now will most likely become outdated in a couple of years.
 CS is vast and every area within it reinvents itself every few years.
-To succeed, you, of course, will need the basic foundations but more importantly you will need to develop skills, and confidence that will let you learn new things independently. _You should train yourself on how to learn._ I don't know enough about learning theory to suggest any specific learning technique.
+To succeed, you, of course, will need the basic foundations but more importantly you will need to develop skills, and confidence that will let you learn new material on your own. _You should train yourself on how to learn._ I don't know enough about learning theory to suggest any specific learning technique.
 However, I'd encourage you to set yourself small technical learning goals within the scope of your courses.
 For example, pick a topic and write a summary of the topic based on what you have learnt.
 You may have seen many instances of these already.
 See <a href="http://chetannaik.github.io/">here</a> for an example from Chetan Naik, a recent MS graduate from our department.If going public is an overkill, maintain private notes.
 I am old fashioned.
 I do handwritten notes.
-The main point is for you to becoming confident in your own abilities to technically master a new topic in a relatively short amount of time.
+The main point is for you to becoming confident in your own abilities to master a new topic in a relatively short amount of time.
 This will give you the confidence to take on new challenges and not feel limited by your current knowledge or expertise.

 ### 2. Forget grades.
 (Well, not entirely.)
 Take a broader view of the classes. ###